Sunday, October 12, 2014

 I've been a little resentful that I hadn't picked the arguably aesthetically-better (one less arithmetic symbol with which to deal), historically better-known home prime sequence (A037274) on which to while away my time.
-No matter now: John Conway has offered $1000 for a resolution (problem 5) to term #20 of A195264, not term #49 of A037274 — which he could easily have picked instead.
+No matter now: John Conway has offered $1000 for a resolution (see the video here, from 19:20 to 22:30) to term #20 of A195264, not term #49 of A037274 — which he could easily have picked instead.
 I don't believe that (mathematically) it makes any difference: one is as contrived as the other.
 Conway's point (I think) is that there exist easily-stated but impossible-to-prove conjectures about such sequences.
-To collect the $1000 for problem 5, you will almost certainly have to luck into a prime in the evolution, because proving that it doesn't evolve into a prime may well be impossible.
+To collect the $1000, you will almost certainly have to luck into a prime in the evolution, because proving that it doesn't evolve into a prime may well be impossible.

 While the prize may spur some to further evolve A195265, it may also impede them from sharing any results of that effort.
 I hope that's not the case.